dmcote-1991/react-gallery-app/README.md

 ## Components Overview

+- **Modal**: Provides a full-screen overlay with an enlarged view of the selected image, along with a close button for easy navigation back to the gallery.
 - **Nav**: Renders the main navigation links for predefined categories.
 - **NotFound**: Displays a 404 error page if an invalid route is accessed.
 - **Photo**: Shows an individual photo with its image source and alt text.